Technology Due Diligence in Private Equity: The Technical Debt No One Discloses

 The PE firm bought a business whose technical limits were never underwritten.

-The firms that struggle aren’t the ones without ambition.
-They’re the ones who try to execute before they understand what the system can actually carry.
+The firms that struggle are not the ones without ambition.
+They are the ones who try to execute before they understand what the system can actually carry.

-The deals that succeed, where PE firms actually unlock value are those that treat tech-DD + remediation planning + integration readiness as integral to the investment thesis.
+The deals that succeed, where PE firms actually unlock value, are those that treat technology diligence, remediation planning, and integration readiness as integral to the investment thesis.

 Good technical diligence is not meant to make a deal feel safe.
 It is meant to make execution predictable.